 Here each voice has many “modes”.
 By using dashes we can store multiple items inside a key.
 Each item has a key and a value.
 You output the values with the usual for loop on the desired page:

-Currently all collections have to be in the root of your Jekyll site.
+Collections by default are placed in the root of your Jekyll site.
 I have 6 collections on this site and the top level folder can start to get messy.
-One day you’ll be able to put them into a
+If you want to put your collections in a

 Well there you have it!
 Collections are a great way to manage different types of content on your site.
 Who needs a CMS?